lucylow/ISTAR/README.md

-# ISTAR
+# ISTAR - Intelligent Software Testing and AI-automation with Rigor

-Intelligent Software Testing and AI-Driven Automation with Rigor
+Intelligent Software Testing and AI-automation with Rigor